 There is a General Calendar, shared by the whole Church, and then there are local calendars which have saints and celebrations of more local interest.
 For example, Saint Benedict is celebrated with a memorial in the universal Church but with a feast in Europe, while Saint Willibrord, who isn't in the General Calendar at all, is celebrated with an optional memorial in some English dioceses and a solemnity in the Netherlands.

 Not all local calendars are included in Universalis, but an increasing number are.
-Pick the one that looks best for you, and remember that if you are in the USA, there are two calendars and "Ascension on Sunday" is probably the variant you want.
+Pick the one that looks best for you.

 Invitatory Psalm: four different psalms may be used as the Invitatory Psalm, although Psalm 94 (95) is the traditional one.
 Universalis lets you choose whether to rotate between the permitted options ("Different each day") or stick to Psalm 94 (95) permanently ("Same every day").